What is Trauma?

 Learn More About Somatic Experiencing

 For further Interest, I would suggest reading Waking the Tiger, and In an Unspoken Voice by Peter Levine.
 The book Trauma Through a Child’s Eyes by Peter Levine and Maggie Kline is a good resource for parents when dealing with a fall, surgery, abuse, or a child witnessing something disturbing.
 Freedom From Pain by Peter Levine and Maggie Phillips is valuable for exploring how to work with chronic pain.
+The Power of Attachment by Diane Poole Heller discusses attachment styles and intimate relationships.
 Finally, Nurturing Resilience by Kathy Kain and Stephen Terrell explores how to heal early developmental trauma.